ianrumford/amlapio/README.md

 Adding a Map API to a GenServer or Module with Agent-held State.

-Amlapio is a module that can be *use*-ed to generate "wrapper" functions to call Map functions on the state of a GenServer, or a module using an Agent to hold its state.
+Amlapio can be *use*-d to generate "wrapper" functions that call Map functions on the state of a GenServer, or a module using an Agent to hold its state.